-DHHS Problem Gambling Services' strategic plan sets forth a comprehensive approach to problem gambling services that identifies six program components (Prevention, Health, & Public Awareness; Research; Workforce Development; Treatment & Recovery; Information Management; and Administration Operations) that are driven by key priorities.
-These five key priorities (Advance Equity; Expand Services; Engage Partners; Foster Excellence; and Promote Sustainability) crosscut throughout each program component and are necessary for the continued development of DHHS Problem Gambling Services.
+DHHS Problem Gambling Services' strategic plan sets forth a comprehensive approach to problem gambling services that identifies six program components (Prevention, Health, & Public Awareness, Research, Workforce Development, Treatment & Recovery, Information Management, and Administration Operations) that are driven by key priorities.
+The illustration below shows how key priorities such as advancing equity and behavioral health, issues which the pandemic brought to the forefront in new ways, crosscut throughout each program component.
+It also highlights how service expansion, partnerships, fostering excellence and sustainable development are necessary ingredients to make progress on the key service components of the plan.

 Each of the five key priorities found on the outer ring serves as the focal points for their corresponding strategic goals.
 The innermost circle represents the DHHS Problem Gambling Service system's six core service domains and their role in supporting each of our priorities and goals.